chengzhanhong/chengzhanhong.github.io/_posts/2025-05-02-pytorch-mnl.md

 \end{align*}
 $$

 The same $\beta_1$ and $\beta_2$ are used for all alternatives.
-The alternative specific constants (ASC) for TRAIN and SM are included in the model, but not for CAR (for model identification purpose).
+The alternative specific constants (ASC) for TRAIN and SM are included in the model, but not for CAR (for model identification purposes).

 ```python